justnonamenoname/lifeticle/readme.txt

 This raises the question of what other types of sensations are available besides the basic organs.
 Music can also create sensations/impressions that have not been experienced before, and they are not repeated elsewhere.
-The organism is evolutionarily limited; for example, sharper vision leads to the brain having to process more information, which is more complex, requires more attention, and slows reaction speed.
+The organism is evolutionarily limited; for example, sharper vision leads to the brain having to process more information, which is more complex, requires more attention, and slows reaction time.
 Similarly, enhanced hearing would require more brain capacity.
-A dog's excellent sense of smell helps it find food, while an eagle's sharp vision assists it in this task.
+A dog's excellent sense of smell helps it find food, while an eagle is aided by sharp vision.
 The question is divided into two parts: what sensations and of what strength the brain is capable of generating, and what types are generally possible, and whether their number is limited.
 This may mean that the potential for happiness and its diversity has not been revealed.